DarkWoodX/crossaint/README.md

-**Talk-to-ChatGPT** is a Google Chrome extension that allows users to t
+**Talk-to-ChatGPT** is a Google Chrome extension that allows users to talk with the